International Driver Permits

 The State Department names two authorized issuers of the IDP:

-There are countless organizations looking to make an extra buck off the IDP process.
+There are countless organizations looking to make an extra buck off the International Driver Permit process.
 Traveling abroad can be confusing and cause undue anxiety, so take some time before you begin your trip to obtain your IDP through the proper channels.
 Remember that the State Department has authorized two motor clubs, AAA and NAC, to issue IDPs, and that you should pay no more than $15 for your permit.

 The State Department also recommends that you check with the embassies and consulates of the countries you plan to visit and inquire about specific licensing and insurance requirements, and local rules of the road.Other Topics in This Section